pepkit/pepkit.github.io/_docs/sample_subannotation.md

 You can find more examples of projects that use merging in the [example PEPs list](/docs/example_PEPs).

-A few tidbits you may need to consider when using merge tables:
+A few tidbits you may need to consider when using sample_subannotation tables to merge files:

-- Merge tables are intended to handle multiple values *of the same type*.
-To handle different *classes* of input files, like read1 and read2, these are *not* merged and are therefore *not* put into a merge table.
-These should be handled as different columns in the main sample annotation sheet (and therefore different arguments to the pipeline).
-It is possible that you will want to have read1 and read2, and then each of these could have multiple inputs, which would then be merged.
+- Sample subannotation tables are intended to handle multiple values *of the same type*.
+To handle different *classes* of input files, like read1 and read2, these are *not* the same type, and are therefore *not* put into a sample subannotation table.
+Instead, these should be handled as different columns in the main sample annotation sheet (and therefore different arguments to the pipeline).
+It is possible that you will want to have read1 and read2, and then each of these could have multiple inputs, which would then be placed in the subannotation table.

-- You *do not* need to include samples in the merge table if they do not need to be merged.
-Just include them in the primary annotation table.
-However, this means you'll need to make sure you provide the correct columns in the primary `sample_annotation` sheet; the simple example above assumes every sample is merged, so it doesn't need to define `file` in the `sample_annotation`.
-If you had unmerged samples, you'd need to specify that column.
+- If your project has some samples with subannotations, but others without, then you only need to include samples in the subannotation table if they have subannotations.
+Other sampels can just be included in the primary annotation table.
+However, this means you'll need to make sure you provide the correct columns in the primary `sample_annotation` sheet; the simple example above assumes every sample has subannotations, so it doesn't need to define `file` in the `sample_annotation`.
+If you had unmerged samples, you'd need to specify that column in the primary sheet.

-- In practice, we've found that almost every project can be solved using wildcards, and merge tables are not necessary.
-If you start to think about how to use merge tables, first double-check that you can't solve the problem using a simple wildcard; that makes it much easier to think about, and it should be possible as long as the files are named systematically.
+- In practice, we've found that almost every project can be solved using wildcards, and subannotation tables are not necessary.
+If you start to think about how to use subannotation tables, first double-check that you can't solve the problem using a simple wildcard; that makes it much easier to think about, and it should be possible as long as the files are named systematically.

-- Warning: While you may use both wildcards and merge tables for different samples within a project; **do not use both wildcards and a merge table simultaneously for the same sample**, as it may lead to multiple merges.
+- Warning: While you may use both wildcards and subannotation tables for different samples within a project; **do not use both wildcards and a subannotation table simultaneously for the same sample**, as it may lead to multiple merges.